 Breast augmentation is one of the most popular cosmetic surgery procedures in the United States.
 According to the American Society of Plastic Surgeons, the number of breast augmentation surgeries performed increased by 48% between the years 2000 and 2018.
 Patients look to increase the size of their breasts as well as gain a better contour to them when they have a breast augmentation procedure.
-For patients that do not know everything that is involved in the breast augmentation process, check out the informative article below to learn more about breast augmentation.
+For patients that do not know everything that is involved in the breast augmentation process using breast implants, check out the informative article below to learn more about how breast implant surgery is performed.

 Breast augmentation using breast implants is when a surgeon places the implants inside the breast area of the patient.
 The breast implants can range from smaller implants that provide a subtle augmentation to larger breast implants that greatly increase the size and appearance of the breasts.